olivvybee/livasch.com/posts/2020-09-06-on-to-the-next-js-thing.md

 But what if it could get even better?
 Sure, I could build the site as a React app and get the benefits of a static site, but I was still going to have to edit raw markdown files, weird formatting and all.
 That's where [Netlify CMS](https://www.netlifycms.org/) comes in.
 It's a single-page React app that can be embedded into any site, and (as the name suggests) acts as a CMS.

 Its primary way of working is creating and updating markdown files in git with special metadata stored at the top.
 Sound familiar?
 It's basically automating away the painful process I was going through before!
 And just like Next.js and Netlify before it, it was pure coincidence that I learned about Netlify CMS.

+## git init

+Armed with my site generator, my hosting platform, and my CMS, on 24th August 2020 I [got to work](https://github.com/olivvysaur/livasch.com/commit/f2139eb5307b5f8c888fe2df67fbc1ad85118269).
+I found an extremely helpful tutorial by Cassidy Williams, [Building a Markdown blog with Next 9.4 and Netlify](https://www.netlify.com/blog/2020/05/04/building-a-markdown-blog-with-next-9.4-and-netlify/) - exactly what I was trying to do.

+First I got Next.js set up to read posts from markdown files and render them with [`react-markdown`](https://www.npmjs.com/package/react-markdown).
+Then, I set up Netlify to run `next export`, which gets Next.js to export static HTML for the site.
+Finally, I got Netlify CMS set up to read and write those same markdown files being used to render posts.